-1989: Vera Dixon Rorie became Assistant Dean for Campus Life and Director of Minority Student Programs and changed the office’s name to the Office of Multicultural Programs and Services to better serve the changing demographics of the University.
+1989: Vera Dixon Rorie became Assistant Dean for Campus Life and Director of OMSP.
+She changed the office’s name to the Office of Multicultural Programs and Services (OMPS) to better serve the changing demographics of the University.
 She further developed the Peer Tutoring Program, later assumed by the College and now known as EPASS.
 She began the Unity Ball and cultural celebration events for each of the underrepresented groups on campus.

-2002: Dean Rorie renamed the Excellence Awards the Delores P. Aldridge Excellence Awards in honor of Dr. Aldridge; Emory University’s first black female professor and creator of the African-American Studies Department.
+2002: Dean Rorie renamed the Excellence Awards the Delores P. Aldridge Excellence Awards in honor of Dr. Aldridge; Emory University’s first black woman professor and creator of the African-American Studies Department.

-2003: First year Unity Week Celebration extended to a month-long event (Unity Month); acknowledging and celebrating the diversity that exists at Emory.
+2003: Unity Week becomes Unity Month, a month-long event, acknowledging and celebrating the diversity that exists at Emory.

 2003: Development of Issues Troupe; a student theatrical company.

-2004: First year of Crossroads; initiated by Harmony, a black student group that petitioned President Wagner to fund a freshmen retreat focusing on leadership, community, diversity, and self-education.
+2004: First year of the Crossroads Retreat; initiated by Harmony, a black student group that petitioned President Wagner to fund a freshman retreat focusing on leadership, community, diversity, and self-education.

-2008: Crossroads 2 retreat was developed by Marc Cordon who expanded the program and developed the concept of student coordinators, increasing student demand for participation.
+2008: The Crossroads 2 Retreat was developed by Marc Cordon who expanded the program and developed the concept of student coordinators, increasing student demand for participation.

 2009: OMPS celebrated its 30th anniversary with a gallery exhibit and panelist program.